NethServer/ns8-docs/webtop.rst

 If the :guilabel:`Archives` folder does not appear immediately upon login, it will appear at the first archiving.

- There are three archiving criteria in :menuselection:`Settings -> Mail -> Archiving`
+There are three archiving criteria:

 * **Single folder:** a single root for all archived emails
 * **Per year:** a root for each year